VirtualVidhya/content-website/content/webdev/js/exercises/if-else.md

 Create a program to make a mini-calculator.

-Take 2 numbers & the operator sign as variables (input), then give the result based on those taken variables (input).
+Take 2 numbers and the operator sign as input from the user, then give the result based on those taken values.

 for e.g.